| 2022/3 | 2023/3 | 2024/3 | 2025/3 | 2026/3 | |

 Clothing Business

-As a result of the above, the segment achieved sales of JPY 25,298 million (a decrease of 1.7% compared to the previous fiscal period) and experienced losses of JPY 37 million (compared to operating losses of JPY 36 million during the previous fiscal period).
+As a result of the above, we achieved sales of JPY 29,265 million (an increase of 15.7% compared to the previous fiscal period) and a profit for the segment (operating profit) of JPY 759 million (compared to operating losses of JPY 37 million during the previous fiscal period).
+This marked the apparel business's first return to operating profitability in seven fiscal periods.

 Real Estate and Leasing Business

-As a result of the above, the segment achieved sales of JPY 3,310 million (an increase of 12.0% compared to the previous fiscal period) and profits of JPY 990 million (an increase of 110.6% compared to the previous fiscal period).
+As a result of the above, the segment achieved sales of JPY 3,237 million (a decrease of 2.2% compared to the previous fiscal period) and profits (operating profit) of JPY 910 million (a decrease of 8.1% compared to the previous fiscal period).

-With respect to full-company revenue and full-company costs that are not allocated to one of the reported segments, the JPY 135 million of special expenses (primarily costs related to activist shareholders) for the regular shareholders meeting held in June 2024 was accounted for as selling, general and administrative expenses.
-These are costs that occurred under extraordinary circumstances during the consolidated fiscal year under review, and are not expected to occur during the next consolidated fiscal year.
+With respect to full-company revenue and full-company costs that are not allocated to one of the reported segments, the JPY 228 million of costs related to the acquisition of Japan Blue Co., Ltd. was accounted for as selling, general, and administrative expenses.
+These costs occurred under extraordinary circumstances during the consolidated fiscal year under review, and are not expected to occur during the next consolidated fiscal year.

 Financial Situation (consolidated)